riyaantanvir/tanzworld/replit.md

   - **Own Farming** (parent menu visibility)
   - **New Created** (sub-menu for new account creation)
   - **Farming Accounts** (sub-menu for account management)
-- **Gher Management**: Complete financial tracking module for income/expense management with four dedicated pages:
+- **Gher Management**: Complete financial tracking module for income/expense management with comprehensive audit logging:
   - **Dashboard**: Real-time analytics with advanced filtering and visualization features including:
     - Quick date filters (All Time, This month, Last month, This year, Custom) with "All Time" as default for historical data visibility
     - Side-by-side tag breakdown sections showing Expense Breakdown (left) and Income Breakdown (right) with amount, percentage, and progress bars